Thurible: Use in the Bible and Early Christianity

+Archaeological discoveries from early Christian churches have included metal censers and incense burners, providing material evidence that the use of incense formed part of Christian worship by Late Antiquity.

 Use by Christian denomination

 Roman Rite

 Two servers swing thuribles towards the congregation during a funeral.

 The Roman Missal, as revised in 1969, allows the use of incense at any Mass: in the entrance procession; at the beginning of Mass to incense the cross and the altar; at the Gospel procession and proclamation; after the bread and the chalice have been placed upon the altar, to incense the offerings, the cross, and the altar, as well as the priest and the people; at the elevation of the host and the chalice after the consecration.
 In Benediction of the Blessed Sacrament and Eucharistic Adoration in the Roman Rite, incense is also used, and is required if the Blessed Sacrament is exposed in a monstrance rather than being in a ciborium.
 Incense is also burnt on the altar during its consecration by a bishop in the Roman Rite of the Catholic Church.

 The number of swings of the thurible to be used when incensing persons or objects is specified in the General Instruction of the Roman Missal: